sglantz/FantasyLink/README.md

 What is FantasyLink?
 ------

-FantasyLink is a Chrome browser extension that integrates FanGraphs, Baseball Reference, Razzball, Baseball Savant, and Baseball Prospectus directly into your fantasy baseball league website.
+FantasyLink is a Chrome browser extension that integrates FanGraphs, Baseball Reference, Razzball, Baseball Prospectus, Baseball Savant, & Baseball Theater directly into your fantasy baseball league website.

 Do I need it?
 ------